Staff & Admin Jobs

 New positions (if any) are posted every business day.

-- University-wide positions (within UTA, indicated by orange globe) remain open for at least 5 business days.
+- University-wide positions (within UTA) remain open for at least 5 business days.
 Positions may close anytime after the minimum posting days have passed.

-- Open (anyone) positions need to remain open for at least 5 business days.
+- Open (anyone) positions remain open for at least 5 business days.
 Positions may close anytime after the minimum posting days have passed.